mansoorbarri/website/content/guides/2023/linux-for-everyone.md

 Linux is an important tool especially for hackers. ethical of cource.

-From today (26.6.23) I will be posting Linux guides, ranging from linux commands to installing & using hacking tools.
+From toDay (26.6.23) I will be posting Linux guides, ranging from linux commands to installing & using hacking tools.

-# day 1
+# Day 1
 ## pwd
 in GUI (Graphical User Interface), its easy to know where you are however in terminal it might not be straight forward.